Key Lime Bars

 Storing Key-Lime Bars

-Wrapped in plastic, the bars will keep in the refrigerator for up to 3 days.
+Key-lime bars should be stored in the refrigerator.
+Wrapped in plastic, theywill keep for up to 3 days.
 They cannot be frozen.

 Frequently Asked Questions

-• What's the difference between Key limes and regular limes?
+• What is the difference between Key limes and regular limes?

-Key limes are smaller and more acidic than regular limes.
-However, you can use regular lime juice in place of Key lime juice.
-Just be sure to use freshly squeezed juice instead of the bottled kind, which tends to be too tart.
+The main difference between Key limes and regular limes is that Key limes are smaller and more acidic than regular limes.
+However, you can use regular lime juice in place of Key lime juice in most recipes.
+Just be sure to use freshly squeezed juice, not the bottled kind, which tends to be too tart.

 • Can I substitute lemon juice for Key lime juice?

 Yes!
-For a lemon variation, simply replace the Key lime juice with fresh lemon juice.
+You can substitute lemon juice for Key lime juice.
+The flavor of the finished dish will be different but it will work.
+Simply replace the Key lime juice with the same amount of fresh lemon juice.
 You can also use equal parts lime and lemon juice for a tasty twist.

 Updated by